svn2github/freearc/readme.txt

      cd ..
 6. For compiling console version (Arc.exe):
      compile-O2.cmd
-7. For compiling GUI version (WinArc.exe):
+7. For compiling GUI version (FreeArc.exe):
      compile-GUI-O2.cmd
-8. When compilation will be finished, you will find Arc.exe/WinArc.exe in Tests subdirectory
+8. When compilation will be finished, you will find Arc.exe/FreeArc.exe in Tests subdirectory
 9. For compiling SFX modules, Unarc and FAR plugin: cd Unarc make